Cape rockjumper

 The Cape rockjumper or rufous rockjumper (Chaetops frenatus) is a medium-sized insectivorous passerine bird endemic to the mountain Fynbos of southernmost South Africa.

 Taxonomy

 The Cape and Drakensberg rockjumpers were split into separate species in the 1980s.
 The Latin epithet frenatus refers to the "bridled" or black-and-white head pattern.
 When the Drakensberg rockjumper was split it was given the Latin aurantius meaning 'orange'.
 Initial taxonomy placed rockjumpers in the thrush family Turdidae in 1867.
 They were then moved to the babblers Timaliidae in the 1980s, before genetic work in the 1990s placed them in their own family Chaetopidae.
 See the main page on the rockjumper for more details.

 Some authorities (notably Dickinson and Christidis) treat the two rockjumpers as a single species, Chaetops frenatus, with two subspecies.
-However, for most field guides and birders, and according to the International Ornithologists' Union and The Clements Checklist of Birds of the World, they are two species.
+However, for most field guides and birders, and the International Ornithologists' Union and The Clements Checklist of Birds of the World, they are now treated as two separate species.